PlanktoScope/PlanktoScope/documentation/docs/setup/software/standard-install.md

 For ease of setup, we provide an SD card image file with the PlanktoScope OS.
 You can download it from the latest software release on the [releases page](https://github.com/PlanktoScope/PlanktoScope/releases?q=prerelease%3Afalse+draft%3Afalse&expanded=true) for the PlanktoScope project on GitHub.

 Each released version of the PlanktoScope OS has downloadable SD card images under the "Assets" dropdown.
-Depending on whether your PlanktoScope uses an Adafruit Stepper HAT or the PlanktoScope HAT, you should download the corresponding `.img.gz` file.
+Depending on whether your PlanktoScope uses an Adafruit Stepper HAT or the PlanktoScope HAT, you should download the corresponding `.img.xz` file.
 If you purchased a PlanktoScope or PlanktoScope kit from FairScope, it probably uses the PlanktoScope HAT.

 ### Write the image to the SD card